edadma/fluxus-daisyui/guide.md

 ### Button

-A flexible button component with support for various styling options, icons and states.
+A versatile button component with comprehensive styling options, including all DaisyUI button variants.

 #### Props